NaveedHossain2026/CST8919-Assignment2/README.md

 ## Introduction

-Throughout CST8919 we used Microsoft Azure to implement identity, monitoring, policy, and threat-detection controls as part of a broader DevSecOps workflow.
-Cloud security concepts are portable, but implementation details, product names, and pricing models differ across providers.
-This report maps five core Azure services to their closest Amazon Web Services (AWS) and Google Cloud Platform (GCP) equivalents, and compares them on features, security/compliance posture, pricing, and DevSecOps integration.
+Throughout this course, we used Microsoft Azure to implement identity, monitoring, policy, and threat-detection controls as part of a broader DevSecOps workflow.
+Although cloud security concepts are transferable across cloud providers, the specific services, product names, features, and pricing models vary between platforms.
+This report maps five core Azure services to their closest equivalents in Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+It compares these services based on their features, security and compliance capabilities, pricing models, and integration with DevSecOps practices.